 Udacity Nanodegree courses include video lectures presented by instructors or industry professionals and are designed to explain key concepts, demonstrate examples, and provide guidance on the subject matter.

 Some quizzes or assessments help reinforce the understanding of the lectures.
-These assessments may be in the form of multiple-choice questions, coding exercises, or other interactive elements to assess knowledge and provide immediate feedback.
+These assessments may be multiple-choice questions, coding exercises, or other interactive elements that assess knowledge and provide immediate feedback.

 Coursera Course Structure